INTP Compatibility: Romantic Relationships, Love, and Dating

 INTPs crave intellectual stimulation.
 Although they are averse to drama, they enjoy spirited discussions centered around mutual interest points.

-What Type of Person does an INTP Usually Date?
+What Type of Person Does an INTP Usually Date?

 INTPs tend to date people who demonstrate a solid intellectual side.
 Because they dislike the mundane, a bright and clever partner who can engage in debates about mutually enjoyable material is ideal.